Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### Code
 * A huge part of the CSS and HTML codes for the navigation bar were taken, from
-a [video on youtube](https://www.youtube.com/watch?v=TJF4ldO91n4) by Drew Ryan
+a [video on youtube](https://www.youtube.com/watch?v=TJF4ldO91n4) by Drew Ryan - as well as some part of the footer, which was modified to fit project;s needs.
 * Code institute- code taken from the Love Running project lesson video- for the photo made circular on the Home page, as well as the logo.
-* The code for the background image was taken from a **code institute** lesson (whiskey page)
+* The code for the background image was taken from a **code institute** lesson (whiskey page).
-* In the connect us form, the original code was taken from bootstrap and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA) This was modified a little to make it more responsive.
+* In the connect us form, the original code was taken from [Bootstrap documentation](https://getbootstrap.com/docs/4.5/components/forms/) and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA) This was modified a little to make it more responsive.
-* A lot of code isnpiration was taken from the Code Institute video lessons, and bootstrap documentation.
+* A lot of code inspiration was taken from the Code Institute video lessons, and bootstrap documentation.
 * Majority of the code is mixed with bootstrap codes, to make it more resposnive or/and better design.
 ### Text
 * The text found in the project was written by the developer.